ricardrm88/grunt-loc-json/README.md

 # grunt-loc-json

-> Grunt plugin used to manage translations from localise.biz
+> Grunt plugin used to download translations from localise.biz

 ## Getting Started
 This plugin requires Grunt `~0.4.5`